Lake County Community Link

 Local utilities

-CenturyLink and Spectrum both committed to not terminating a customer’s service due to financial circumstances associated with the COVID-19 pandemic.
-Both internet providers will open WiFi hotspots to any individual who needs them.
-Spectrum is also offering two months of free WiFi for households with remote child education needs.
+CenturyLink and Spectrum both have committed to not terminating a customer’s service due to financial circumstances associated with the COVID-19 pandemic.
+Both internet providers will open WiFi hotspots to any individual who needs them and Spectrum is offering two months of free WiFi for households with remote child education needs.

-Xcel Energy will not disconnect service to any residential customers until further notice.
-According to Xcel, the company has staffing plans in place to ensure that power plant operators, line workers and customer care representatives can continue to deliver energy services.

 Recreation